corbindavenport/share-to-mastodon/PRIVACY.md

 # Privacy Policy

-Share to Mastodon does not collect any user data.
-The share dialog is hosted on your selected server, and the settings are syncronized through your web browser.
+Mercury stores user settings, such as Mastodon server lists, and syncronizes them with the browser's built-in sync platform (e.g. Firefox accounts in Firefox).
+The share dialog is opened directly from Bluesky or the selected Mastodon server.
+No other user data is collected.